Can you still take enjoyable city breaks once kids come along?

 - 6 sure-fire activities to keep little explorers entertained

-- and 5 things for city explorers with kids to avoid
+- 5 things to avoid with little city explorers

 Remember the key to good family travel, is making sure that no one in your group is OVERTIRED, HUNGRY or BORED